Nikita-Gz/kafka_example/readme.md

 4. Producer - generates random names and publishes them to Kafka
 5. Consumer - consumes names, sends them to an API that guesses their gender, prints it out

-To launch the project, run `docker-compose up -d --build` in root directory.
+To launch the project, run `docker-compose up --build` in root directory.
 Consumer and producer containers both write to log.
 It is normal for them to occasionally throw exceptions about broker being unavailable